-The Open Theatre of Dora Stratou in Athens Greece: The National Greek Dances Theatre of Dora Stratou is situated on the slopes of Philopappou Hill, just opposite the Acropolis Hill and a walking distance from the picturesque quarter of Thissio.
-Founded in 1953, it is actually a living museum since, every summer, five days a week, there are live performances of Greek traditional dances.
+The Open Theatre of Dora Stratou in Athens: The National Greek Dances Theatre of Dora Stratou is situated on the slopes of Filopappou Hill, just opposite the Acropolis Hill and within walking distance from the picturesque quarter of Thissio.
+Founded in 1953, it is actually a living museum since, every summer, four days a week, live performances of Greek traditional dances take place.

 The performers have a repertoire of 200 dances representing many areas in Greece.
 The dances are not choreographed but learned from close observation of how they are performed in the villages.
-The groups consist of men, women and permanent musicians and singers who provide live music.
+The groups consist of men, women, and singers and musicians who play live music.

-The Theatre was founded by Mrs. Dora Stratou and constitutes the result of her desire to keep alive traditional forms of dance, music, and song.
-She spent many years gathering traditional costumes, folk jewelry and hand made objects such as shoes, swords, bells, kerchiefs and various other items.
+The Theatre was founded by Mrs. Dora Stratou and constitutes the result of her desire to keep traditional forms of dance, music, and song alive.
+She spent many years gathering traditional costumes, folk jewelry and handmade objects such as shoes, swords, bells, kerchiefs and various other items.
 The theater has an astounding collection of 2,000 traditional costumes, the largest of its kind in the world.

-Dora Stratou was born in Athens in 1903 and was coming from a rich family.
-His father was a politician, but unfortunately, he was charged with high treason and sentenced to death in 1922, after the Asia Minor Disaster.
+Dora Stratou was born in Athens in 1903.
+She came from a rich family; his father was a politician, but unfortunately, he was charged with high treason and sentenced to death in 1922, after the Asia Minor Disaster.
 This was a great shock for Mrs. Dora Stratou, who left with her family abroad, having lost their fortune.
 She returned to Greece in 1932.
-She got married and divorced twice.

-In 1952, Mrs. Stratou saw a performance of a Yugoslavian folk ensemble and realized that there wasn't such a group in Greece, apart from the Lyceum of the Greek Women, who was given only two or three performances a year.
-Therefore, she founded a Greek folk ensemble and in 1963, the construction of the National Greek Dances Theatre was ordered.
-Dora Stratou was the president of this Theatre for 30 years.
-She withdrew in 1983 due to ill health and passed away in 1988.
+In 1952, Mrs. Stratou saw a performance of a Yugoslavian folk ensemble and realized that there wasn't such a group in Greece, apart from the Lyceum of the Greek Women, which used to give only two or three performances a year.
+Therefore, she founded a Greek folk group.
+Eventually, the construction of the National Greek Dances Theater was ordered in 1963.
+Dora Stratou was the president of the theatre for 30 years.
+She withdrew in 1983 due to health issues and passed away in 1988.